metacreek/springboard/CAPSTONE.md

 variation in size of data for each prediction class is called class imbalance and is known to cause problems for models, so I refined my data set to include only websites where I had at least 20,000 articles.
 For websites with more than 20,000 articles, I included only the 20,000 that were most recent so that I would have an equal number of articles for each prediction class.
-This reduced the number of websites to 17.
-If we were to guess randomly, we would expect a prediction accuracy of 5.9 percent.
+This reduced the number of websites to 17, so if we were to guess randomly, we would expect a prediction accuracy of 5.9 percent.

 For the second modeling attempt, the code was converted from a notebook into a Python program.
 Once again, I held out